“Inspiring people to live sustainably healthy

 Our basic principles

 OUR UNIQUE METHOD IS BASED ON 4 BASIC PRINCIPLES

 Om onze klanten optimaal te kunnen begeleiden hebben we, op basis van onze eigen aanpak, een unieke methode ontwikkeld: de ‘Motivationele Coaching’.
 Tijdens deze coaching werken we met bepaalde principes die jouw motivationele kracht verstrekken.
 Zo sta je nadien sterker om ook op lange termijn veranderingen vol te houden.
 In deze coachingsmethode doorlopen we samen 10 stappen.
 Iedere stap is gebaseerd op een bekend figuur die symbool staat voor waar het in deze stap om draait.

 1. To measure is to know - Frederick Winslow Taylor

 The first step starts with the principle ‘Measuring is knowing’.
-The symbol for this is Frederick Winslow Taylor, an engineer who went to work in a factory to observe the processes on the shop floor.
-This way he could find out where improvements could be made.
+The symbol for this is Frederick Winslow Taylor, an engineer who himself went to work in a factory to observe the processes on the shop floor.
+In this way he could find out where improvements could be made.
 We actually do the same.
 We review their habits with the participants and help them make small adjustments to help them achieve their goals.